johannschopplich/dachsbau-backend/README.md

 # Dachsbau Backend

 > [!NOTE]
-> Forked from [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter).
+> Forked from [🍫 Cacao Kit Backend](https://github.com/johannschopplich/cacao-kit-backend).
 All of the features and settings apply here as well.

 This website is intended as the backend for the Nuxt 3 frontend.
 If the URL is called and no `Authentication` header is sent with the requerst, the user will automatically forwarded to the Kirby Panel.